 While it can be easy to get caught up in the excitement and potentially lucrative nature of cryptocurrencies, it’s important to understand how they work as well as their positives, negatives and risks.

 How Do Cryptocurrencies Work?

-In the place of a central authority, most cryptocurrencies implement a network that allows users to make transactions directly between each other.
+In the place of a central authority, most cryptocurrencies implement a network that allows users to make transactions directly with each other.
 These networks use a shared system of private keys and public ledgers to authenticate new transactions and create an encrypted log of past transactions.
 Bitcoin, the first cryptocurrency to implement this form of authentication, encourages users to participate in the system by rewarding them with additional bitcoins.
-In fact, this is the only way that new bitcoins circulate.
+This is the only way that new bitcoins circulate.

 To use cryptocurrencies, consumers and businesses must first acquire a cryptocurrency wallet account.
 These accounts work like a bank, but are designed specifically for individuals who want to purchase or accept cryptocurrency.
 Most cryptocurrency coins have an official wallet or recommended third-party wallets, and it’s important to conduct thorough research before choosing a service.

 After you have acquired a wallet, you can purchase cryptocurrencies on open exchanges and use them for a variety of transactions.
 They can be converted to cash at a later date.

 Before adopting cryptocurrency at your business, you must consider the benefits and drawbacks and how they may impact your operations.

 The Benefits of Cryptocurrencies

 - Little or no processing fees — Unlike credit cards and other traditional forms of payment, cryptocurrencies often have no processing fees.
 This is because transactions are facilitated through the cryptocurrency’s public network on what is known as a blockchain.
 Transactions are recorded on the blockchain chronologically, and users can create, verify and enforce transactions without an intermediary or central authority.